elGordoGato/elGordoGato/README.md

 ### 📚 Projects
 Here are some of the projects that I have worked on or contributed to:

+- [**Monitoring Service**:](https://github.com/elGordoGato/monitoring-service) An application for submitting meter readings.
+  - Clean Architecture;
+  - Implemented user action auditing and benchmarking using Spring AOP in separate starters.

+>_***Stack:*** Java 17, Spring (Boot, Security, Data JDBC, AOP), PostgreSQL, Liquibase, Maven, Lombok, Mapstruct, Docker, Swagger, JUnit, Mockito, AssertJ, Testcontainers._

+---

 - [**Explore With Me**:](https://github.com/elGordoGato/explore-with-me) An application that creates a poster.
 In this poster, you can suggest any event from an exhibition to a movie and gather a company to participate in it.

->_***Stack***: RESTful API service with Spring Boot, JPA Hibernate, PostgreSQL, Java 11, Lombok, Docker, Swagger._
+>_RESTful API service with Java 11, Spring (Boot, Data JPA), PostgreSQL, Lombok, Docker, Swagger._

 ---

-- [**Share It**:](https://github.com/elGordoGato/java-shareit) A sharing app for things.
-Allows you to offer your things for rent; find and rent things offered by other users.

->_***Stack***: RESTful API service with Spring-Boot, JPA Hibernate, PostgreSQL, Java 11, Lombok, Junit, MockMVC, Docker._

----

 - [**Filmorate** _(Group Project):_](https://github.com/AlexeiRomanchenko/java-filmorate)  A social network with a rating of films and an algorithm for selecting film recommendations based on the ratings of similar users. _My Role: user-based recommendation system and search._

->_***Stack***: RESTful API service with Spring-Boot, Jdbc, H2-database, Java 11, Lombok, Junit._
+>_RESTful API service with Java 11, Spring (Boot, Data JDBC), Lombok, Junit._

 ---